 In this post, you’ll learn what to do when your car overheats, how to work safely, and get back rolling again asap.

 Why Your Vehicle Won’t Start

-All modern vehicles are as you know ran by computer and most are programmed to shut off the engine if coolant temperature becomes critically high.
+All modern vehicles are as you know ran by computers and most are programmed to shut off the engine if the coolant temperature becomes critically high.
 It does this for the protection of your engine.

-This isn’t the only possible reason you car won’t start but it is the most likely reason.
+This isn’t the only possible reason your car won’t start but it is the most likely reason.

 Your vehicle will likely start again after the coolant temperature decreases sufficiently, but you will need to run a few checks first.
 See below.

 Obviously, your safety is important.
 If you can limp your car off the road and park in a safe area great, do so.
 If that’s not possible, take a moment to assess your situation.
 Is traffic fast-moving and visibility poor?
 Are you stranded on a blind bend?
 If so, consider moving all passengers and yourself to a safer location.